How to Prevent that Bonus From Destroying Your Budget

 • Internet

-*Note: Your grocery budget, while critical, is a place where people can overspend and get into trouble.
-Make sure you are only augmenting that category of your budget if it’s completely necessary.
-The last thing you want to do is get yourself in the habit of spending more on groceries than you would normally.
+A quick side note here: there were definitely times in our financial lives that I would have included food as a critical expense.
+And while I do still lump it into that category, I know that the grocery budget is a place where people can overspend and get into trouble.
+If you do decide to augment that category of your budget, make sure it’s completely necessary.
+The last thing you want to do is get yourself in the habit of spending more on groceries that you would normally spend.
+That won’t bode well for the future, trust me.

-Once you have the critical expenses taken care of, it’s time to buff up those savings funds.
-Sure, you might allocate money directly to your general emergency savings (and that’s totally okay), but in our case I choose to focus on things that will come up over the course of the year.
+Once you have the critical expenses taken care of the next step is to buff up those savings funds.
+Sure, you might allocate money directly to your general savings fund (and I’ll talk about that more in a moment), but in our case I choose to focus on things that will come up over the course of the year.
 By doing so, I know that I’m spreading that bonus over the months to come.

 • Vacation